easolhq/easolhq.github.io/docs/reference/objects/product/address.md

 # address.line_one

-Return the first line of the address in plain text.
+Returns the first line of the address in plain text.

 # address.line_two

-Return the second line of the address in plain text.
+Returns the second line of the address in plain text.

 # address.post_code

-Return the post code for the address.
+Returns the post code for the address.

 # address.region

-It returns the region name for the corresponding `address.country_code`.
+Returns the region name for the corresponding `address.country_code`.